-WHYː

-Is lip-rounding only a salient cue for /ʃ/?

-Is it about precision?

-Do we even need to determine this?

-2.4 Discussion

-Experiment 1 investigated whether presence of a pen in a talker’s mouth affects listeners’ perception of the same acoustic stimuli along an asi-“ashi” continuum.
+Experiment 1 investigated whether presence of a pen in a talker’s mouth affects listeners’ perception of the same acoustic stimuli along an asi-ashi continuum.
 This is indeed the case.
 Specifically, the presence of a pen was S-biasing: the same acoustic input paired with video of the pen in the hand resulted in more “ashi” responses, whereas the pen in the mouth resulted in more asi responses.

 This is unexpected if visually presented causes were ignored by speech perception.
 Rather, our result suggest that listeners might expect the pen to cause pronunciations to sound more “ashi”-like.
 The decreased proportion of “ashi” responses would then reflect compensation for this expectation. (a number of alternative explanations are ruled out by the fact that the effect of the pen is independent of whether the video recording was of an asi or “ashi”).
 Our findings thus present initial evidence that listeners take into account how incidental causes might affect pronunciation.
 Finally, the robust effect of the acoustic continuum suggests that our audiovisual stimuli successfully replicate previous findings from audio-only tests.
 This is critical for Experiment 2, which employs the exact same test stimuli and procedure as Experiment 1b while manipulating prior exposure to the test talker between subjects.